pmborg/Gravity-is-the-4th-Dimension/README.md

 ---

-# 📘 Part II
+# 📘 Part II - Relational Universe, Time & Speed of Light
-## Relational Universe · Time · Speed of Light · Thought Experiments
+"Why space and time are relationships, not coordinates."

 <h1 data-start="233" data-end="305">🌐 <strong data-start="238" data-end="303">1.
 The Classical Picture (What We <em data-start="274" data-end="283">Thought</em> the Universe Was)</strong></h1>
 <p data-start="307" data-end="464">Before introducing the relational model, it’s important to contrast it with the <strong data-start="387" data-end="439">traditional, intuitive, but ultimately incorrect</strong> picture of the universe.</p>